The number of hospital airborne infection isolation rooms is limited. An outbreak of infectious disease produces a demand for a large number of rooms.

 source: STARC Systems, Overview: Reusable Temporary Wall Containment, via YouTube

-The benefits of a temporary build are endless - from cost-effective options, segregating noise and dust, to quick installation, and can be quickly disinfected.
+The benefits of a temporary build are endless - from allowing for cost-effective options.
+Temporary builds are fast to install, easily and quickly disinfected, and great at segregating noise and dust.

-The essential advantage is the extra space to care for your patients.
-The wall containments offer hospitals a solution to reduce the risk of transmission of viral infections, including COVID-19.
+The most significant advantage is the extra space to care for your patients.
+Wall containments offer hospitals a solution to reduce the risk of transmission of viral infections, including COVID-19.

 Infection control remains the cornerstone for minimizing the transmission of infectious diseases.
 Hospitals have insufficient facilities to provide airborne infection isolation for large numbers of patients when the disease presents itself in a short amount of time.

-Temporary negative pressure isolation rooms are a safe alternative for hospitals lacking the space of engineered airborne infection isolation rooms.
+Temporary negative pressure isolation rooms are a safe alternative for hospitals lacking the space in preexisting airborne infection isolation rooms.
 Facilities can use them to meet the increased surge capacity for patient isolation.

-When rooms are not properly pressurized (negative or positive), airborne contaminants can escape putting the health of patients, staff, and visitors at risk.
+When rooms are not adequately pressurized (negative or positive), airborne contaminants can escape putting the health of patients, staff, and visitors at risk.

 CHT offers medical gas services to help you reach your compliance goals and keep your hospital safe.